opain/GenoDisc/GenoFuncPipe/README.md

 You must specify a file listing GWAS summary statistics (gwas_list) for the pipeline to use.
 The location of these files should be specified in the config.yaml file.

+In addition, some external datasets cannot be downloaded automatically due to data restrictions.
+If you would like to infer altered protein levels associated with the GWAS phenotype using ROSMAP or Banner datasets, these must be downloaded in advance from [here](https://www.synapse.org/#!Synapse:syn23627957), and the location of those files must be specified in the config.yaml files.

 ***

 ##### gwas_list file format